-- Grant submissions will be graded by a committee based on study design, feasibility, and perceived relevance to advancement of knowledge in the field of retina.
-Any committee member with conflict of interest will be recused from discussion.
+- Grant submissions will be carefully reviewed and scored by a masked committee based on study design, feasibility, and perceived relevance to the advancement of knowledge in retina.
+Any committee member with a conflict of interest will be recused from the discussion.

-- Deadline for the applications will be May 1, 2021, and must be submitted electronically through the Retina Society website.
+- Completed applications must be submitted through The Retina Society website.
+Deadline is JUNE 18, 2023.

 - Only Active and Associate members of The Retina Society may apply for grants.